xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 Our research spans multimodal learning and information fusion, computer vision, robotics and embodied intelligence, trustworthy and responsible AI, and AI for healthcare.
 Since its establishment in 2024, FIL has grown into an active research group with PhD students, research collaborators, and a portfolio of funded projects.
 Our work has received funding and support from various sources, including the **Royal Society**, the **Marie Skłodowska-Curie Actions** programme, **NVIDIA**, **UKRI AIRR**, and global partnership funding from the University of Exeter.

-Building on Dr Zhang’s experience at **Imperial College London**, FIL investigates how intelligent systems can integrate heterogeneous information to perceive, understand, and act reliably in complex real-world environments.
+Building on Dr Zhang’s experience at **Imperial College London**, FIL investigates **how intelligent systems can integrate heterogeneous information to perceive, understand, and act reliably in complex real-world environments**.
 We aim to develop robust, trustworthy, and useful AI systems for applications in robotics, healthcare, and other real-world domains.
 We welcome motivated students and collaborators who share this vision.

 <div class="lab-section">